Isn’t this beautiful! Ramallah is one of my favorite places in the world.

 In the southern U.S.A. we are very proud of how friendly we are.
 Blogs have been written about the wonder of how kind Memphians are as a whole.
 BUT, face it, we all need some lessons in boundaries.
-You know, relational lines we draw in the relational sand that help people know how far they can come into our territory.
+You know, relational lines people draw in the relational sand to help everyone know where they stand.

 Strange-Lady: “Somebody must be in a bad mood today.
 You should be kind when someone is nice to you.”
-Sporting a sarcastic smile.
+Sporting a snide smile.

 Amanda: “Oh, I think she is being a little shy today.
 Be sweet, Stella, tell the lady, ‘hello.’”

 Ever silent Stella.
 (My vote is for her Stella, wise beyond her years.)